 With an average of nearly 70% shopping cart abandonment rate, it’s no wonder merchants should spend time optimizing their shopping cart UX.
 About 58% of the time, online shoppers are merely browsing, but that other 42% should be optimized for success.
 For example, the same study showed that 20% of shoppers abandon their carts because of design-related issues.
 Improvements here, such as providing a way for customers to view the total cost of an order or displaying credit card payment options upfront, can positively increase sales and conversion rates and avoid the dreaded abandoned cart.

 Offering the lowest prices, fastest shipping, or best customer service can certainly improve conversion rates, but your competitors can do that too.
 To stand out, consider your product descriptions.
 Moz explains how companies doubled conversion rates through better copywriting.
 Better product copy can increase the emotional appeal and sense of urgency of your products and help your company stand out from the pack.

+Desktop users convert at a higher rate, but mobile users add items to their shopping cart at about the same rate.
 Mobile traffic to online retail sites is as much as 50% these days.
-All the search and discovery improvements we recommend above — setting rules, site speed, instant indexing, etc. — will work on mobile devices as well as desktopcs, but retailers need to pay special attention to building great UX for mobile devices.
-Baymard has compiled a list of more than 280 mobile UX guidelines for e-tailers to consider.
+All the search and discovery improvements we recommend above — setting rules, site speed, instant indexing, etc. — will work on mobile devices as well as desktops, but retailers need to pay special attention to building great UX for mobile devices.

 People want to buy products that others love: 92% of potential buyers read customer reviews and testimonials when considering a purchase.
 Making customer reviews more visible, adding social share buttons with a counter, or even showing real-time purchases can all help increase conversion rate.